cloverstudio/CSFileTransferFrontend/README.md

     "webpack-dev-server": "^3.3.1"
 }

-#import CSUpload variable in your main file:
+# Import CSUpload variable in your main file:
 import {CSUpload} from './node_modules/cs-file-transfer-upload/CSUpload'

-#configure CSUpload variable:
+# Configure CSUpload variable:
 CSUpload.config({
     'chunkSize': 1024 * 1024 * 1,	//size of a chunk in bytes, default is 1024 * 1024 * 1
     'concurrentRequests': 3,	//number of chunks sent at the same time (max value depends on browser), default is 1